menxit/iocca/README.md

 ```

 So, where are defined the dependencies?
 Iocca let you to define the dependencies through the package.json.
-In this example you should create a textEditor object that:
+In this example you should create a textEditor object:
 ```json
 {
     "name": "iocca",